This event has passed. But you can get a record of the event. Get access to all records right now.

 The fact that computers can see is just not that amazing anymore.
 But, the techniques for teaching a computer to do this are now simpler and more refined than ever.

-In this webinar, Rajiv Shah will describe the process of building an image classifier using Keras with a TensorFlow backend and discuss how to extend the code to your own pictures to make a custom image classifier.
+In this webinar, Rajiv Shah described the process of building an image classifier using Keras with a TensorFlow backend and discussed how to extend the code to your own pictures to make a custom image classifier.

 The approach here uses Keras, which is emerging as the best library for building neural networks.
 The code here also assumes you are using TensorFlow as the underlying library.

-The presentation will give a basic understanding of image classification and show the techniques used in industry to build image classifiers.
+The presentation gives a basic understanding of image classification and show the techniques used in industry to build image classifiers.

 You will learn: